Author:

 Tupac and Biggie

-In her memoirs, the wife Biggie, Faith Evans, recalled being asked to record the chorus of a song for Shakur's 1996 album All eyes on me.
-She wasn't told what the song would be, and at the time she didn't know how much the rappers were feuding...
-When she got to the studio, she recorded anyway, despite worries about disagreements between her own label, Bad Boy Records, and the owner of Death Row Records. ...
-After that, Evans went to Shakur for her salary of 25 thousand dollars.
-She then claims that the rapper proposed to her, which she declined.
+In her memoirs, the wife Biggie, Faith Evansrecalled an occasion when she was asked to record the chorus to a song for Shakur's 1996 album All Eyez on Me.
+She wasn't told what the song would be, and at the time she didn't know how much the rappers were feuding ...
+When she got to the studio, she recorded anyway, despite worrying about a disagreement between her own label Bad Boy Records and owner Death Row Records ...
+After that, Evans went to Shakur for her $25,000 salary.
+She then claims the rapper made her an offer, which she turned down.

-In June 1996, Tupac released the infamous diss "Hit 'Em Up", which became his answer to Wallace and Combs.
-The song also touches on Biggie's wife, Faith Evans, and Bad Boy Records…
+In June 1996, Tupac released the infamous diss.
+"Hit 'Em Up."which was his response to Wallace and Combs.
+The song also touches on Biggie's wife, Faith Evansand Bad Boy Records.

 End of story